archangel4031/JavaScriptPractice/README.md

 # JavaScriptPractice
 ## About
 This is the repo for practice assignments for BCC Course.
-Details for each assignments can be found in `README` file of their respective folders.
 More Assignments will be added gradually.

 ## How to Use
-To get started clone the repository and open `index.html` file in any browser.
-Use hyperlink to navigate.
+To get started clone the repository in a folder using command `git clone https://github.com/archangel4031/JavaScriptPractice.git` and open `index.html` file in any browser.
+Use hyperlinks to navigate to different assignment files.

 ### Assignments List Quarter 1
  1. Class 3